RLAlab/microbial-food-catalogue/README.md

 [![GitHub Pages](https://img.shields.io/github/deployments/YOUR-USERNAME/YOUR-REPO-NAME/github-pages?label=Website&style=flat-square)](https://rlalab.org/microbial-food-innovation-catalogue/)

-This repository hosts an open-source, continuously updated catalogue of databases and computational tools relevant to microbial food innovation.
+This repository hosts an open-source catalogue of databases and computational tools relevant to microbial food innovation.

-It is a companion resource to our perspective on the **AI Agenda for Microbial Foods**, designed to support researchers, accelerate development, and help coordinate progress in the field.
+It is a companion resource to the perspective on the **AI Agenda for Microbial Foods**, designed to support researchers, accelerate development, and help coordinate progress in the field.

 ## 🚀 View the Live Catalogue

 The data in this repository is used to generate an interactive website.
-For the best experience, please **[view the live, searchable catalogue here](https://YOUR-USERNAME.github.io/YOUR-REPO-NAME/)**.
+For the best experience, please **[view the live, searchable catalogue here](https://rlalab.org/microbial-food-innovation-catalogue/)**.

 The website allows you to:
 * Search all tables instantly